lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

 The previous fragment of code, iterates over the elements that compose the HUD and multiplies the orthographic projection matrix by  the model matrix associated to each element.
-The orthographic projection matrix is updated in each call (because the screen dimensions can change), and it’s calculated in the following way:
+The orthographic projection matrix is updated in each ```render``` call (because the screen dimensions can change), and it’s calculated in the following way:

 ```java
 public final Matrix4f getOrthoProjectionMatrix(float left, float right, float bottom, float top) {